AskatAsh/Tutor-Book-Client/README.md

    npm run dev

 ---

-## 🚀 **Features Checklist**
-### **Authentication System**
-- User registration and login with email/password or Google Authentication.
-- Password recovery system with input validation.
-- Protected routes for all pages except landing and authentication pages.

-### **Job Functionality**
-- Full CRUD operations for jobs.
-- Search and filter by job type, experience level, and salary range.
-- Sort by application deadline.

-### **Application Process**
-- Form for submitting applications with personal and job-specific details.
-- Manage applications with withdrawal options.

-### **Employer Tools**
-- View, edit, and delete job postings.
-- Review applications with dropdown actions (Rejected, Shortlisted, Hired, Scheduled).

-### **Security**
-- Secure session management with JWT tokens.
-- Authorization for API routes.

----
 ## 📜 **Best Practices Followed**

 ### 🧹 **Code Quality**
 - **Modular Code:** Code is divided into reusable components and modules for better maintainability.
 - **Clean and Readable:** Proper indentation, meaningful variable names, and comments for clarity.
 - **DRY Principle:** Reused logic to avoid redundancy and ensure maintainability.
-- **Consistent Naming Conventions:** Followed camelCase for variables and functions, and PascalCase for components.
+- **Consistent Naming Conventions:** Followed camelCase for variables and functions, and also for components.

 ### 🚦 **Error Handling**
 - **Frontend Errors:** Clear and user-friendly error messages are displayed for invalid inputs, failed requests, or other issues.